Kenosha shooting strains tie between Black residents, police

 Now the city of 99,000 residents along Lake Michigan finds itself as the latest flashpoint in a larger discussion about racism and police brutality in the U.S.

 “We’ve had some situations where we’ve thought the Police Department hasn’t been treating some minorities fairly.
-This incident, it’s just changed,” Anthony L. Davis, president of the Kenosha NAACP branch, said.
+This incident, it’s just changed,” said Anthony L. Davis, president of the Kenosha NAACP branch.

-The shooting, captured on cellphone video, led to several nights of protests and unrest, with some demonstrators destroying buildings, setting fires and hurling objets at police, who responded at times with tear gas.
+The shooting, captured on cellphone video, led to several nights of protests and unrest, with some people destroying buildings, setting fires and hurling objects at police, who responded at times with tear gas.
 On Wednesday, a 17-year-old from a nearby Illinois community killed two demonstrators, according to authorities.

 Kenosha Alderman Anthony Kennedy, who is Black, said he often works with police to the benefit of the neighborhood he represents and was surprised by what he saw on the video.